 Exercise alone reduces the risk of breast cancer by 25 to 30%, and the association seems strongest for those who engage in moderate rather than extreme forms of physical activity.
 Women who breastfed their babies are also at lower risk of developing breast cancer.
 Some women who are at high risk of developing breast cancer may choose to take preventive drugs, such as tamoxifen and raloxifene.

 Along with the patient's age and menopausal status, general health, and breast size.

 Your health care provider may prescribe one or more of the following therapies:

 Surgery is the most common treatment for breast cancer.
 The choice of surgeries includes the following:

 Complementary and Alternative Therapies

 Psychotherapy and support groups may help improve quality of life and survival.
+CAM therapies such as reflexology, yoga, and spiritual healing have been shown to improve quality of life among people with breast cancer.
 Make sure all of your doctors know about every therapy you are using, including any supplements you are taking.
 Work with specialists, keep all of your doctors informed, and know that new research on the risks and benefits of complementary and alternative therapies in cancer medicine are becoming available all the time.

 Nutrition and Supplements

 Following these nutritional tips may help reduce symptoms:

 You may address nutritional deficiencies with the following supplements.
 Work with a doctor who has expertise in natural therapies for cancer care before using any supplements.
 Remember to inform all of your providers about any natural therapies or supplements you are using.